morrow/readable/README.md

 # Readable

+## Introduction
 This is a react/redux powered application.
+To get started, run the following command:

+    npm install && npm start

+Then open your browser to [http://localhost:3000](http://localhost:3000).

-Features:
+## Features:
 - Posts
   - Create a new post
   - Edit an existing post